MoritzLaurer/synthetic-data-blog/README.md

 ### Data:
 The `/data` directory contains the outputs from different LLMs on test data (`df_test...`), the synthetic training dataset created with Mixtral (`df_train...`), as well as the final metrics (`metrics_...`), including metrics from the training run with AutoTrain (`logs_autotrain_roberta.rtf`).

+### Important note on chat templates
+In the first version of this repository and blog post I had not applied the Mixtral chat template to the prompt.
+This did not degrade performance for the simple classification task of identifying investor sentiment.
+All metrics in the blog post and files in `\data` are based on these initial results without the chat template.
+For more complex prompts, however, not applying the chat template could degrade performance.
+I have now added the chat template to the notebooks and blog post to reflect the good practice of always adding the chat template to LLMs.
+See more [details on chat templates here](https://huggingface.co/blog/chat-templates).

 ### License
 This code is published under the [OpenRAIL license](https://www.licenses.ai/ai-licenses).
 You are free to use it for most purposes, including commercial activities, but the license restricts certain unethical use-cases, such as surveillance or imitation of people.
 See details [here](https://www.licenses.ai/source-code-license).